qiaonishi/qiaonishi.github.io/_pages/research.md

 (Revise and Resubmit at _Management Science_)
 * "When Walmart Leaves Town:
-How Store Closures Impact Consumer Shopping Behavior", with Jeffrey Inman and Dinesh Gauri
+How Store Closures Impact Consumer Shopping Behavior", with Jeffrey Inman and Dinesh Gauri (Finalizing for submission to _Journal of Marketing Research_)

 Work in Progress
 =====
 * "Video Content Analysis to Understand Consumer Behavior", with Jeffrey Inman, Meheli Basu and
-* "Strategies of Professional Renters on Airbnb", with Esther Gal-Or
+* "Strategies of Multi-homing Individual Vendors on Platform", with Esther Gal-Or
+* "Platform Monetization and Innovation Ecosystem Inequality: a Natural Experiment on Goodreads", with Kai Zhu

 Early Publications in Computer Science